tomjoht/tomjoht.github.io/_posts/2023/2020-01-19-job-hunter-support-group-bobby-kennedy.md

 <h3>Upcoming courses</h3>

-Here are the Bobby's upcoming course offerings:
+Here are Bobby's upcoming course offerings:

 * 8-week Jump School starting February 6, 2023.
-* Job-Hunter Support group starting April 3, 2023.
+* Job-Hunter Support Group starting April 3, 2023.

 {: .note}
-If you sign up for any of Bobby's [courses](https://becometechnicalwriter.com/courses-2/), use the code `tom-johnson` to get a $50 discount.
+If you sign up for any of Bobby's [courses](https://becometechnicalwriter.com/courses/), use the code `tomjohson` to get a $50 discount.

 {% include ads.html %}